THE TWO BREWERS

 1911 - John Clark Truss (Junior)

 1915 - John Clark Truss.
-In this year the severe floods mean the pub can be accessed only via raised plank walkway.
+In this year severe floods mean the pub can for a while only be accessed via a raised plank walkway.

 1939 - Thomas Alfred (Neale?)